michalsobr/JobApplicationTracker/README.md

 uvicorn app.main:app --reload
 ```

-Alternatively you can use FastAPI CLI:
+Alternatively, you can use the FastAPI CLI:
 ```bash
 fastapi dev app/main.py
 ```